jlevy/jlevy/README.md

 - **Writing:** Wrote and edited few popular guides (2M+ readers), including [*The Art of Command Line*](https://github.com/jlevy/the-art-of-command-line) (which is apparently a top-40 most popular GitHub repo of all time), [equity compensation](https://www.holloway.com/g/equity-compensation), and [AWS](https://github.com/open-guides/og-aws).
 Editor and publisher on about a dozen books.
 - **Recent work:** I started and run [Holloway](https://www.holloway.com/catalog), a platform that has rebuilt the digital book publishing process with dozens of in-depth, web-based guides in entrepreneurship, creativity, and personal growth.
 We also publish print books.
 I love to talk to authors, experts, and anyone who cares about sharing high-value knowledge.
 - **Inspiration:** The technologist I most admire is [Doug Engelbart](https://en.wikipedia.org/wiki/Douglas_Engelbart).
 His work is as relevant today as it was 50 years ago.
-- **Random:** I seem to have learned a little about a lot of things.
-My interests include startups, AI, software engineering, philosophy, good books of all kinds, design, fitness, typography, psychology, fingerstyle guitar, Brazilian Portuguese, kindness, truth, and other arcana.
+- **Random:** I like to learn a few things about many topics and many things about a few topics.
+My interests include good books of all kinds, startups, AI, software engineering, philosophy, design, typography, psychology, fitness, fingerstyle guitar, Brazilian Portuguese, kindness, truth, and other arcana.

 Find me:
 - [**@ojoshe**](https://twitter.com/ojoshe) on Twitter (best for DMs) and [**Bluesky**](https://bsky.app/profile/ojoshe.bsky.social)